-21. It is recommended that the scenarios-based validation methods include adequate coverage of relevant, critical, and complex scenarios to effectively validate an ADS.
-To note: "Coverage" refers to the degree to which scenarios sufficiently incorporates real-world driving situations in order to validate the relevant requirements made by FRAV IWG.
-Sufficient coverage is essential to the overall effectiveness and credibility as a validation approach.
+21. It is recommended that the scenarios-based validation methods include adequate coverage of relevant, nominal, failure, critical, and complex scenarios to effectively validate an ADS.
+To note: "Coverage" refers to the degree to which scenarios sufficiently incorporates driving situations in order to validate the relevant requirements defined by FRAV.
+Sufficient coverage is essential to the overall effectiveness and credibility of this methodology as a validation approach.
+Sufficient coverage should be with respect the ADS feature or ODD.

-1 A trip is a traversal of an entire travel pathway by a vehicle from the point of origin to a destination.
+&lt;sup>1 A trip is a traversal of an entire travel pathway by a vehicle from the point of origin to a destination.